aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/cloudvision-tags-preview.md

 `cv_tags_topology_type` must be explicitly set for all Campus `Member-Leaf` devices.

-Providing these input variable will lead to the automatic generation of the following Campus-related CloudVision Tags:
+Providing these input variables will lead to the automatic generation of the following Campus-related CloudVision Tags:

 | Campus Tag Name             | Tag type  | Description                                                                          | Source of information |
 | --------------------------- | --------- | ------------------------------------------------------------------------------------ | --------------------- |